This tutorial explains how to use NatTable for building advanced tables and trees in SWT based applications.

 13. Exercise: NatTable Layer Composition

-This exercise shows how to setup a layer composition with column header and body in a NatTable.
+This exercise shows how to create a layer composition with column header and body in a NatTable.

 13.1.
 Add data and data provider for the column headers